 The residency can mark a celebration or an anniversary or be part of a new theme or exhibition.
 Often, these landmark residencies are the most highly prized, and therefore the most competitive.
 But don’t be put off!
-Understanding the requirements of the residency and matching your skills or talents to the project goals is the key to your success.
+Understanding the requirements of the residency and matching your skills or talents to the project goals are the keys to your success.

 Publicly-funded residencies will generally involve an element of teaching.
 Your residency may require you to hold workshops or classes, working with specific community groups.
 For example, you might be asked to work with children, those with particular needs, or other under-represented groups within the Artworld.

 Artists working alone in their studio can struggle to find peers to work with and help develop their art practice.
 Fortunately, artist residencies that emphasize mentoring are an opportunity to develop your craft under the watchful eye of a more successful artist.
 Conversely, some residencies for more seasoned artists come with an expectation that they serve as mentors for other less experienced artists-in-residence or aspiring local artists.

 Are artist residencies paid, unpaid or paid for?